fiskl-accounting/help-docs/docs/Core-Features/Invoicing/creating-invoices.md

 To change the format, simply edit the invoice number when creating a new invoice.
 Subsequent invoices will follow this new pattern.

-### Invoice Dates
+### Invoice dates

 Invoices include three dates:

-1. Invoice Date: Creation date
+1. Invoice date: Creation date
-2. Due Date: Payment deadline
+2. Due date: Payment deadline
-3. Sale Date: (Optional)
+3. Sales date: (Optional)

 :::info
-The standard Due Date is set to 7 days after the Invoice Date.
-You can adjust this in Invoice & Quote settings.
+The standard due date is set to 7 days after the invoice date.
+You can adjust this in Invoice & quote settings.
 :::

-### Invoice Status
+### Invoice status

 Invoices follow this status flow: